TiMESPLiNTER/tsFramework2/README.md

 The new tsFramework will fix some issues from the first version and brings the framework to up-to-date technologies.

-The new framework will be
+The new framework version 2 will be

 * requiring [PHP 5.4 or higher](http://php.net/manual/de/migration54.php)
 * using decoupled components